evancz/guide.elm-lang.org/book/effects/README.md

 [element]: https://package.elm-lang.org/packages/elm/browser/latest/Browser#element

 > **Note 1:** Some readers may be worrying about asset size. &ldquo;A runtime system?
 That sounds big!&rdquo; It is not.
-In fact, [Elm assets are exceptionally small](https://elm-lang.org/blog/TODO) when compared to React, Angular, Ember, etc.
+In fact, [Elm assets are exceptionally small](https://elm-lang.org/blog/small-assets-without-the-headache) when compared to React, Angular, Vue, etc.

 > **Note 2:** We are going to use packages from [`package.elm-lang.org`](https://package.elm-lang.org) in the upcoming examples.
 We have already been working with a couple:
 >